cloudberrydb/cloudberrydb/README.windows.md

 # Build steps

 Replace <path\to\gpdb> with real location of your gpdb source code.
+Make sure you have also cloned the submodule at gpMgmt\bin\pythonSrc\ext.

 We will install client package to C:\greenplum-db-devel.
 If you want another location, make sure you've replaced C:\greenplum-db-devel in the following scripts.